What is Gum Disease?

 How Gum Disease Occurs

 Gum disease begins with the formation of plaque on your teeth.
 Plaque is a clear, sticky substance that contains bacteria (germs).
 Plaque forms on your teeth daily and it attaches to your teeth just below the edge of your gums.

 If plaque is not removed by daily brushing and flossing, it eventually turns to tartar, also known as calculus.
-Tartar is a calcification of bacteria on your teeth and once tartar starts to build - the only way to remove it is by visiting your dentist.
+Tartar is a calcification of bacteria on your teeth and once tartar starts to build - the best way to remove it is by visiting your dentist.

 The tartar can cause infection resulting in red or swollen gums which is the early stages of gum disease known as gingivitis.
 Click here to learn more about gingivitis.

 When bone starts to break down around your tooth, and your gums shrink, your teeth may become loose and in danger of falling out.
 At this point, gum disease turns into Periodontitis.

 Good to know FACTS